Invitation Wording for Business Christmas Parties

 On an invitation with multiple panels, you should let the employees know what activities will be held at the Christmas party and, if it is a dinner, what is on the menu if the menu is limited.
 You should also include whether alcohol will be available and whether the employees will be purchasing their own drinks or if the company is providing drinks.

-Good luck – and we hope your company Christmas party is one to be remembered always!
+Good luck – and we hope your company Christmas party is as a memorable occasion!